kubeflow/website/content/docs/pipelines/output-viewer.md

 - `storage`
 - `source`

-Renders markdown strings in the output.
-The markdown data can either be read from a file stored remotely, or can be embedded in the metadata field `source`, in which case the `storage` field's value must be `"inline"`.
+Renders Markdown strings in the output.
+The Markdown data can either be read from a file stored remotely, or can be embedded in the metadata field `source`, in which case the `storage` field's value must be `'inline'`.